-Pisgah Forest is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Pisgah Forest is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Pisgah Forest who work in office and administrative support (9.92%), sales jobs (9.34%), and food service (8.77%).
+Unlike some towns, Pisgah Forest isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pisgah Forest are a mix of both white- and blue-collar jobs.
+Overall, Pisgah Forest is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Pisgah Forest who work in office and administrative support (11.97%), sales jobs (9.79%), and food service (8.89%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Pisgah Forest has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Pisgah Forest has few renters and college students.
 But the biggest reason it is quieter in Pisgah Forest than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Pisgah Forest may be for you.

-In terms of college education, Pisgah Forest is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.22% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Pisgah Forest is somewhat higher than in the average US city of 21.84%: 27.34% of adults 25 and older in the town have at least a bachelor's degree.